The Division of Assets and Property in a Bronx Divorce Proceeding

-In Yonkers, New York, as in many other jurisdictions, the division of assets and property is a fundamental aspect of divorce proceedings.
+In Bronx, New York, as in many other jurisdictions, the division of assets and property is a fundamental aspect of divorce proceedings.
 When ending a marriage, the couple must address the fair and equitable distribution of their marital assets.
 It’s important to note that New York is an equitable distribution state.
 This means that marital property is divided in a manner deemed fair and just by the court instead of an automatic equal division.

 Marital Property vs. Separate Property